 We are pleased to announce that the U.S. Department of Energy Solar Decathlon will return to the Orange County Great Park in 2015.
 This award-winning program challenges collegiate teams from across the nation and around the world to design, build and operate solar-powered houses that are cost-effective, energy-efficient and attractive.

-The Solar Decathlon 2015 teams now begin a two-year process to design, test and build solar-powered, highly energy-efficient houses that combine affordability, innovation, and design excellence.
+Solar Decathlon 2015 teams have begun a two-year process to design, test and build solar-powered, highly energy-efficient houses that combine affordability, innovation, and design excellence.
 This time, teams will be challenged further by requiring them to power not only their energy-efficient house but also their transportation.
 We will follow their progress from now until the fall of 2015 when the teams reassemble their houses on the competition site at the Orange County Great Park.
 Mark your calendar now and plan to attend!

 On a chilly morning in late December, both current and former members of the Orange County Great Park Board of Directors gathered to dedicate the Great Park’s Visitors Center Pavilion and honor the elected officials and the community and business partners involved in delivering the facility to the public.